Maple Bacon Pancake Bites

 Instructions

-• Fold in the crumbled bacon pieces and chocolate chips.
+• Gently fold in the cooked bacon and mini chocolate chips.

-• Place the muffin pan in the oven and bake for 12-15 minutes, or until the pancake bites are golden brown and cooked through (a toothpick inserted into the center should come out clean).
+• Bake for 12 to 15 minutes, or until the tops are lightly golden and a toothpick inserted into the center comes out clean.

 Christina’s Notes